PDF(907.3 KB) View with Adobe Reader on a variety of devices

 Tip: Consider the 3 Safe Print choices and associated condition restrictions, mentioned above, as you create the filter.

-a.
-WebUI > Browse to > Mail Policies > Incoming Content Filters > Add Filter.
+WebUI > Navigate to > Mail Policies > Incoming Content Filters > Add Filter.

 Safe Print.
 Choose OK to add.